mattaustin/django-thummer/README.rst

 ==============
 django-thummer
 ==============
-A website snapshot and thumbnailing app for `Django <http://www.djangoproject.com/>`_.
-Uses firefox, selenium, and sorl-thumbnail.
+A website snapshot and thumbnailing app for
+`Django <http://www.djangoproject.com/>`_.
+Uses firefox, selenium, celery, and sorl-thumbnail.